shyamsn97/cube-regen/examples/sakana/README.md

 python examples/sakana/train_sakana_damage.py
 ```

 The trainer uses the generated voxel as the only base shape, applies random sphere/cube damage each batch, and learns the 7-way damage direction labels through the repo's standard `NCA3DTrainer`.
-Sakana defaults to damage radius `3..6` and a `25x` class weight for nonzero damage-direction labels, because the target boundary cells are sparse.
-Watch `damaged_acc`, not just `alive_acc`.
+Watch `damaged_acc`, not just `alive_acc`, because most live voxels have the no-damage label.
 Outputs are written to `examples/sakana/outputs/`.

 For a faster smoke test: